jarmokivekas/tuamk-thesis/doc/main.md

 GNURadio and Baudline\cite{baudline-software} both require the FFT sizes to be powers of two ($2^n$), due to the algorithms used.

-Major factors limiting sample rate are the rate of the SRD peripheral's ADC, throughout available for transferring samples the host PC, and the computational load that has to occur in real-time on the host PC.
+Major factors limiting sample rate are the rate of the SDR peripheral's ADC, throughput available for transferring samples to the host PC, and the computational load that has to occur in real-time on the host PC.

 ### Frequency Resolution Measurement